TjoAlex/Cooking-It/README.md

 * It should be fairly easy for the user to log out of their own account.

 Implementation:
-* As the navigation on top of the page holds a lot of helping guidlines for the user, even here the user can find a link to be able to logout of the page.
-Just by clicking on the logout the user will sucessfully be loged out.
-Otherwise the user also can find the logout button on their profile page.
+* As the navigation on top of the page holds a lot of helping guidlines for the user, even here the user can find a button to be able to logout of the page.
+Just by clicking on the logout button the user will sucessfully be loged out.
+Otherwise the user also can find the logout button on the bottom of their profile page.
 Making it extray easy to always find it's way out of the website.

 <h2 align="center"><img src="#.png"></h2>